What does a surety bond cost?

+For the rest of the contract bonds, there is no one size fits all cost.
 Performance, payment, and supply bond costs are based on a percentage of the total contract amount, which varies by:

-- The applicant's financial strength
+- Your financial strength

 - Type and scope of work